jirevwe/babiiee/README.md

 On a Windows machine, run:

-- `docker build -t rover .`, which builds and tags the image.
+- `docker build -t babiiee .`, which builds and tags the image.
-- `docker run -it rover`, runs the container in interactive mode.
+- `docker run -it babiiee`, runs the container in interactive mode.

 ## Running the Application